 Misinformation: (noun) Incorrect or misleading information inadvertently sent in order to influence public opinion or obscure the truth.

-Example of Disinformation
+Examples of Disinformation

-One of the most recent examples of disinformation, surrounds Nike’s controversial choice to feature NFL quarterback Colin Kaepernick in a fall 2018 ad campaign.
+One of the most well-known examples of disinformation, surrounds Nike’s controversial choice to feature NFL quarterback Colin Kaepernick in a fall 2018 ad campaign.
 The ad sparked a strong and immediate response from supporters and detractors on social media, as the NFL quarterback had become a figure of controversy by repeatedly kneeling during the performance of the national anthem before games as a way to raise awareness about police brutality, social injustice and systemic racism.

 In this case hoaxers built a campaign on a perceived Achilles heel: a pre-existing public relations scandal.
 What makes it disinformation is the coupon, which was generated by the hoaxers — not Nike — and deliberately sent across social media platforms.
 The combined effect of both initiatives juxtaposes race, the brand name, and controversy, as a means to intentionally undermine the brand.